Rhubarb Ice Cream For Eating With The Seasons

 - Place in an litre tub and put in the freezer for at least a couple of hours

-- Place the ingredients in a bowl and stir well
+- Place all the ingredients in a bowl and stir well

-- Place in a litre container with a lid and put in the fridge for one hour
+- Place in a litre container with a lid and put in the freezer for one hour

 - Take out, stir well and replace